 The Certified Wireless Security Professional (CWSP) is a WLAN subject matter expert (SME) who can assist in the creation and implementation of an organization's enforceable security policy by following applicable regulations, standards, and accepted best practices.
-This SME can identify and mitigate threats to a network.
-A CWSP effectively uses appropriate tools and procedures to ensure the ongoing security of the network.
+This SME can identify and mitigate threats to a wireless network.
+A CWSP can effectively use appropriate tools and procedures to ensure the ongoing security of the network.

 The skills and knowledge measured by this examination are derived from a Job Task Analysis (JTA) involving wireless networking experts (CWNEs) and professionals.
-The results of this JTA were used in weighting the subject areas and ensuring that the weighting is representative of the relative importance of the content.
+The results of this JTA and continued enhancement were used in weighting the subject areas and ensuring that the weighting is representative of the relative importance of the content.